 The compromise was to show only the monster's upper half.
 Miles was created on the "theme of concrete," according to Joe, and has been posed as if erupting out of the racetrack's pavement and grabbing an unlucky racecar -- a real car, by the way, which provides a handy scale reference for the monster's size.
 Miles' menacing snarl suggests that he is about to destroy the car, just as the racetrack destroys the hopes of NASCAR drivers.

-Joe said that Miles was part of a $6 million project know as the "Monster Makeover," which makes Miles not only the world's largest monster (46 feet tall, 20 tons) but also places it among the world's most expensive.
+Joe said that Miles was part of a $6 million project known as the "Monster Makeover," which makes Miles not only the world's largest monster (46 feet tall, 20 tons) but also the world's most expensive.
 This merits respect.
-When Miles was unveiled in 2008, the ceremony was attended not only by the mayor of its hometown of Dover, but also by the governor of Delaware.
-Miles' circular base is lined with granite plaques that pay tribute to the winners of every Dover NASCAR race since the track opened in 1969.
+When Miles was unveiled in 2008, the ceremony was attended not only by the mayor of Dover, but also by the governor of Delaware.
+Miles' circular base is lined with granite plaques paying tribute to the winners of every Dover NASCAR race since the track opened in 1969.
 The base is so large that it has room for winners until 2035.